 Worn Again Technologies has a unique trail-blazing heritage.
 We were founded in 2005 by Cyndi Rhoades in East London, England under the name Worn Again with a vision to be part of the solution for eradicating textiles waste.

-Jamie Burdett joined the business from 2008-2012 and played a key part in the company’s development as it became amicably independent from Terra Plana and went on to enter several successful partnerships.
-These included a project with Eurostar to design a bag for their Train Manager’s out of their end of use staff uniforms.
+Jamie Burdett joined the business from 2008-2012 and played a key part in the company’s development as it went on to enter several successful partnerships.
+These included a project with Eurostar to design a bag for their Train Manager’s out of end of use train uniforms.
 In 2011, Nick Ryan joined the Worn Again team in supporting Hemingway Designs in the design and recyclability of McDonald’s new uniforms for London’s 2012 Olympic Games.

 Cyndi and Nick began working on the challenge, but they were missing the vital technological component.
-That’s when Cyndi and Nick met Adam, who became Chief Scientific Officer.
-When they shared their intentions to create a process that could input both polyester and cotton to create virgin equivalent, cost competitive dual outputs for the clothing industry, Adam’s response was, ‘Of course, they’re polymers, what’s the problem?’
+That’s when Cyndi and Nick met Dr. Adam Walker, a scientist based at the time in Cambridge, England, who has since become Worn Again’s Chief Scientific Officer.
+When they shared their intentions to develop a solution that could turn both pure and blended polyester and cotton textiles back into virgin equivalent, cost competitive ‘new’ raw materials for the clothing industry, Adam’s response was, ‘Of course, polyester and cellulose in cotton are polymers, what’s the problem?’

-Over a half a decade later, and after a brave and exhilarating journey, the company is well on its way to building a first industrial plant.
-Today, its pioneering polymer recycling technology is being optimised and brought to life by world-class scientists and strategic partners who have a shared ambition: fast track this vision of a waste-free, circular resource world.
+Over half a decade later, while the brave and hair-raising journey continues, the company is well on its way to building a first industrial plant.
+Today, our pioneering polymer recycling technology is being optimised and brought to life by world-class scientists, chemical engineers and strategic partners who have a shared ambition: to fast track this vision of a waste-free, circular resource world.